 We all have questions at some point that we Google for an answer.
 So when we do find that place online that answers the question, we are very quick to close that blog and move on to what we were doing before.
-We do it without thinking, even though we are taught especially via internet marketing to comment on blogs but we are only doing this because we want that all important back link.
-Or on the other side we comment on the blogs that we follow as part of a community.
-Well I believe those blogs that help you out along the way deserve a thank you.
+We do it without thinking, even though we are taught especially via internet marketing to comment on blogs but we are only doing this because we want that all-important backlink.
+Or on the other side, we comment on the blogs that we follow as part of a community.
+Well, I believe those blogs that help you out along the way deserve a thank you.

 I am not saying all this because I don’t do it myself, because I do.
 I did it a lot until one day it just hit me that this blog had answered a question and I was going to leave without saying or typing a thank you.
 Trust me it’s a hard habit to break.
-We spend most of our lives online doing something, yet in a split second we are content flipping from blog to blog without a thank you in sight and it doesn’t seem fair.
+We spend most of our lives online doing something, yet in a split second we are content flipping from blog to blog without a thank you insight and it doesn’t seem fair.

 If we were in the street and we needed to find a place, we would ask directions to a total stranger.
-We would automatically thank them if they helped us or not because they took the time to stop what they where doing and help.
-Well I believe because we do not physically see the faces of these helping blogs in person we bypass the need to say thank you because there is no one physically there to say it to.
+We would automatically thank them if they helped us or not because they took the time to stop what they were doing and help.
+Well, I believe because we do not physically see the faces of these helping blogs in person we bypass the need to say thank you because there is no one physically there to say it to.

 Is this what the online world is creating, a way of taking what we need when we need it.
 Yet forgetting those who are typing away to solve your problems or answer your questions.
 It happens to me and it happens to everyone who has an online presence and wants traffic to flow to your place of words.
 We see it in all the tracking software we use on our sites.
 You could see 10 people come to your site and stay there for say 5 minutes each, yet not one comment was left.
 What were they doing there apart from reading and looking at your hard earned effect of words and your effect in getting them there in the first place?